-1. Hold quarterly Board meetings and provide opportunity for public comment and public dialogue.
+- 1. Hold quarterly Board meetings and provide opportunity for public comment and public dialogue. - 2.
+Communicate with other local officials, DOE, state and federal regulators, the Colorado congressional delegation, and other stakeholders about the Stewardship Council's mission and activities, as appropriate.

-- 2. Communicate with other local officials, DOE, state and federal regulators, the Colorado congressional delegation, and other stakeholders about the Stewardship Council's mission and activities, as appropriate. - 3.
-Seek public input and involvement on issues related to DOE and USFWS responsibilities at Rocky Flats. - 4.
+- 3. Seek public input and involvement on issues related to DOE and USFWS responsibilities at Rocky Flats. - 4.
 Evaluate Congressional action affecting DOE and USFWS and administrative action that could affect Rocky Flats. - 5.
-Maintain communication with state legislators, as appropriate, and track state legislation as needed. - 6.
-Provide communications materials to newly elected officials. - 7.
-Provide opportunities at meetings and in between meetings for education and feedback. - 8.
-Work with DOE to disseminate information on the cleanup and post-closure operations of Rocky Flats. - 9.
-Begin to identify methods for keeping constituencies engaged on Rocky Flats issues. - 10.
-Identify mechanisms for educating successive generations about the residual contamination at Rocky Flats and the continued need for a comprehensive site-wide stewardship program. - 11.
-Participate in local, regional and national forums. - 12.
+Maintain communication with federal and state legislators, as appropriate, and track federal and state legislation as needed. - 6.
+Provide opportunities at meetings and in between meetings for education and feedback. - 7.
+Work with DOE to disseminate information on the cleanup and post-closure operations of Rocky Flats. - 8.
+Participate in local, regional and national forums. - 9.
 Implement mechanisms for the Stewardship Council and the general public to be informed of the results of the monitoring data and other relevant information, recognizing that not all communication between DOE and Rocky Flats constituencies will flow through the Stewardship Council.
-Options include: - o Periodic reports - Email updates - White papers - o Letters - Press releases
+Options include: - o Periodic reports - o Email updates - o White papers - o Letters - o Press releases